kazewong/flowMC/joss/paper.md

 Models in many scientific fields are growing more complex with more tuning parameters

-***Learned reparameterization with normalizing flow***
+***Learned reparameterization with normalizing flow*** While gradient-based sampler such as MALA and HMC are powerful in decorrelating random variables with a problem, their capability are limited to global correlation.
+Posterior distribution of many real-world problems can have non-trivial geometry such as multi-modality and local correlation, which could drastically slow down the convergence of the sampler.
+To address this problem, we combine gradient-based sampler with normalizing flow, which is a class of generative model that can learn the geometry of the posterior distribution, as the proposal distribution.
+The normalizing flow is trained in parallel to the sampling process, so no pre-training is required.

 ***Use of Accelerator***
 Modern accelerators such as GPU and TPU are designed to execute dense computation in parallel.